Joan has been writing professionally since 1988. She has written articles for publications such as Katy Magazine, eHow, and Triond.

 RADAR for Determining Vehicle Speed

 Police use radar to check for speeders.
 Radar uses the Doppler effect, which bounces sound waves off moving vehicles, then calculates the sound wave frequency as the return to the instrument.
-Soundwave frequency increases the closer the vehicle is to the instrument, and decreases as the distance between the vehicle and radar gun get wider.
+Soundwave frequency increases the closer the vehicle is to the instrument, and decreases as the distance between the vehicle and the radar gun gets wider.
 The car or truck speed is calculated by determining how long or short the Doppler Effect is.
 If the Doppler Effect is spread out it indicates a slower speed, but when bunched close together, it indicates a faster speed.

 Meteorologists use RADAR to track the movement of weather systems.
 Not only can they calculate how fast the storm is moving, but also in which direction it travels, all based on the Doppler Effect.